OData/v3ProtocolDocument/OData.markdown

 ### 7.6.1. `200 OK`

 A GET, PUT, or PATCH request MAY return `200 OK` if the operation is completed successfully.
-In this case, the body of the response body MUST contain the value of the entity or property specified in the request URL.
+In this case, the response body MUST contain the value of the entity or property specified in the request URL.

 ### 7.6.2. `201 Created`